 It’s the day we all anticipate as we invite friends and family, set the table and plan a menu of favorite foods.
 But for my patients with celiac disease and their parents, the Thanksgiving table presents a dilemma — which Thanksgiving foods are safe?
-The answers may not be obvious, as gluten, found in wheat, barley or rye, is a hidden ingredient in some Thanksgiving standbys: soy sauce in the traditional green bean casserole contains wheat, as can the seasoning packet that comes with a turkey.
+The answers may not be obvious, as gluten, found in wheat, barley or rye, is a hidden ingredient in some Thanksgiving standbys: soy sauce and cream of mushroom soup in the traditional green bean casserole both contain wheat, as can the seasoning packet that comes with a turkey.

 Gluten-free diets and menu items are commonplace these days and are often part of trendy diets, but celiac disease, a permanent condition in which the immune system reacts to gluten, is no fad.
 Up to one percent of the population may have celiac disease, an immune reaction that, if left undiagnosed and untreated, causes damaging inflammation to the small intestine and interferes with the body’s ability to digest and absorb nutrients.